2021 Chevrolet Tahoe Trim Levels with Comparisons & Configurations.

-Compare the 2021 Chevrolet Tahoe LT vs RST Trim Levels.
-What is the Difference?
+Compare the Tahoe LT vs RST.
+What is the difference?

 A quick peek underneath the LT trim will reveal 18-inch silver-painted aluminum wheels.
 Optional for this trim are also 20-inch and even 22-inch wheels as well.
 The exterior of the entry-level model does have some nice touches, such as heated and powered side mirrors and black assist steps.